 On the left, a fairy-tale town that no doubt inspired the Brothers Grimm, with the former royal palace, basilicas and pastel yellow Sylvanian Family houses, along with some of the city’s oldest buildings pre-dating the Ottoman Empire.

-In comparison Pest is a modern cosmopolitan metropolis, and you can see why so many tourist embark on a hedonistic trips here.
-It has vibrant cafes, nightclubs, shopping streets but also ornate coffee houses and the odd 18th-century basilica.
+In comparison, Pest is a modern cosmopolitan metropolis, and you can see why so many tourists embark on hedonistic trips here.
+It has vibrant cafes, nightclubs, shopping streets but also ornate coffee houses and the odd 18th century basilica.

 Biking in Bratislava